-By Mehmet Kurtkaya, Published on November 28, 2017, Updated on February 14, 2018 (Added new information on: New Maps on Turuk kingdoms, Sea Peoples, Sardinia, more Turuk Kingdom info, the meaning of the -UM sound, Celtiberian Spain, Hurro-Urartian connection, and even more genetic data reconfirming the Origins of the Etruscans and the funerary stele of Tarhunpiyas from Subria)
+By Mehmet Kurtkaya, Published on November 28, 2017, Updated on February 27, 2018 (Added new information on: New Maps and More info on Turuk kingdoms, Sea Peoples, Sardinia, the meaning of the -UM sound, Celtiberian Spain, Hurro-Urartian connection, and even more genetic data reconfirming the Origins of the Etruscans and the funerary stele of Tarhunpiyas from Subria)

 Etruscans: Who were they and where did they come from?

 Info on additional archaeological, mythological, linguistic research can be found on my Etruscans' Journey from Turkey to Italy and their Origins in Southeastern Turkey, Northwestern Iran, Assyria and Mesopotamia article which should be evaluated together with this one for a complete analysis of the Etruscan origins and their journey to Italy.

 The origin of the Etruscans has been one of history's most debated topics.

 In 2017, the evidence proving the origins of Etruscans is overwhelming, to say the least.
 Based on existing research and adding my own insight and research, I can say that I have solved the so-called puzzle.

 The three interrelated questions must be answered simultaneously: their identity, their original homeland and the path they have taken to reach Italy.

 Analysis of all the existing information from different fields, archaeology, linguistics, genetics, and history -including social structure, arts and mythology- answers this question unambiguously.